AtomGraph/Web-Client/README.md

 applications on it.

 Graphity is a Linked Data platform that allows you to do all that and more.
-Its native support and direct use of standard RDF, SPARQL and XSLT technologies enable extremely extensible and flexible design and lead the way towards declarative Web development.
+Its native support and direct use of standard RDF, SPARQL and XSLT technologies enable extremely extensible and flexible design.
+You can forget all about broken hyperlinks and concentrate on building great apps on quality data.

+Graphity leads the way towards declarative Web development.
 The sitemap structure is defined in an ontology using URI templates, the content of the page (its resource description) is defined using query templates, while the user interface is the result of a transformation on the content data.

 What is Linked Data
 ===================